sebastianLedzianowski/contact_book/README.md

 - ✏️ **Editing Contacts:** Feature allowing the editing of existing contact details.
 - ❌ **Deleting Contacts:** Ability to remove unnecessary contacts from the list.
 - 📚 **API Documentation:** Explore the detailed API documentation.
+- 🧪 **Testing:** Code tests were carried out using unittest and pytest.

 ## Requirements